geronimodennis/NsSuiteQLrunner/docs/HOW_TO_USE.md

 When an AI response includes a SQL or SuiteQL code block, use `Insert to Query Editor` to replace the current editor text with that SQL, or `Merge to Current Query` to combine it with the current editor text.
 The `Use AI query merging` checkbox controls whether merge asks NetSuite AI to produce one combined query.
 AI merging may use NetSuite AI tokens; when AI is unavailable, the app shows a warning and falls back to a basic append-style merge.

+### Use AI Chat History

+Use `History` in the AI chat tool row to open the AI Chat History panel.

+- `New Chat` starts a separate conversation while keeping previous chats in history.
+- `Load` restores a previous chat into the active chat panel.
+- `Delete` removes one saved chat.
+- `Clear All` removes all saved chats and starts a fresh conversation.

+Chat history is saved in browser storage for the current browser profile.
+It is not shared across browsers or devices, and clearing browser storage removes it.

 It can still answer broader NetSuite, SuiteQL, SuiteScript, SDF, analytics, and reporting questions when that helps the workflow.

 Custom records, custom fields, and feature-dependent schema should still be verified in the target account's Records Catalog, Records Browser, or Schema Browser.